USS Niagara Falls: 1983–1991

-Due to the nature of the tasking of a combat stores ship, and the outstanding performance Niagara Falls has provided in logistic support service, she has earned the nickname "Fighting Falls" by the U.S. Navy Seventh Fleet.
+Due to the nature of the tasking of a combat stores ship, and the outstanding performance Niagara Falls provided in logistic support service, she has earned the nickname "Fighting Falls" by the Seventh Fleet.
 Through 1991 Niagara Falls had supported Seventh Fleet operations during 15 WestPac/Indian Ocean/Persian Gulf deployments.
 Niagara Falls was awarded the Meritorious Unit Commendation as well as receiving the Battle "E" after an extended deployment for almost eight months followed immediately by another short fuse deployment.

 Niagara Falls participated in the Tanker War phase of the Iran–Iraq War supporting Operation Prime Chance and Operation Earnest Will.
 In one near action the Niagara Falls crossed paths with an Iranian minelayer and during a tense hour Niagara Falls, prepared to defend herself.
 There was no exchange of fire, the intelligence on the minelayer was relayed by Captain Gay to the fleet and the Iranian ship was subsequently intercepted by US Navy combatant forces.
 Niagara Falls often visited Bahrain, Fujiarah, Muscat, and the obligatory Masirah Airhead Evolutions during this time.

 Niagara Falls was one of the first non-depot ships to be assigned female crew members, starting with Lt-Cmdr.
 Carol Rengstorff as Executive Officer.
 Approximately 30 female sailors and officers were made part of Niagara Falls crew shortly thereafter.